Borrelia Antibody (CSF)

 What is this test?

 This test looks for Borrelia antibodies in your cerebrospinal fluid (CSF).
-Borrelia
+CSF is

-show up months or even years later.
-These include ongoing pain and tiredness, arthritis,
+Problems that may show up months or years later, such as ongoing pain and tiredness,

 This test measures the level of antibodies to the Borrelia bacteria in your CSF to